 - Save your list inside your backup folder.
 Once you have your new computer, you can install any missing software through the Software Center or submit a HEAT ticket with your service tag. **Note it might take a bit before the new service tags are entered into HEAT.
 If your new service tag doesn't authenticate when submitting a HEAT ticket, type in n and wait for the N/A to populate.
 Be sure and type your service tag in the Description portion of your HEAT ticket before submitting the ticket.

 - To check the file size on a folder or a file you want to backup:

 - Look at the Size on disk

-If you have any questions about back up please send in a Heat ticket and your ITS or Campus Technician will answer your questions.
+If you have any questions about back up please submit a Heat ticket.